 Do you want a quiet or silent PC?
 Then you’ll want to consider the noise level of your case fan.
 A 120mm case fan typically has a noise level between 25 and 30 decibels, while a 140mm case fan will have a noise level between 20 and 25 decibels.

-In general, the higher the fan’s noise level, the more air it will be able to move.
+The higher the fan’s noise level, the more air it can move.

 Regarding budget, both 120mm and 140mm case fans are relatively affordable.
 Depending on the specific model and brand, you can find either fan size for around $15.
 However, when it comes to overall value, 120mm case fans are typically the better option.

-This is because they often come with more features and better performance for the price.
+This is because they often come with more features and better price-performance.
 If you’re looking to save a few dollars, 120mm case fans are generally the way to go.